 “Khajuraho, where is Khajuraho?
 I have heard of it..
 Khajurahoo, Oh my God, Khajurahoooo.
 Is it that Khajuraho?
 What are you doing there??”
 Her pitch and tone went from a shrill to fast paced..
 And that is exactly the train of thoughts that runs in any Indian’s mind on the mention of the name Khajuraho.
-Khajuraho and its erotica sculptures.
+Khajuraho and its erotic sculptures.
 What do these sculptures signify?
 Why do we have these sculptures on the walls of a temple?
 In a country which is very much oppressive to even talk about it, we have them depicted in temples.
-The Indian history and architecture has always been a fascination to me and so here I was standing in front of the UNESCO World heritage site.
+The Indian history and architecture have always been a fascination to me and so here I was standing in front of the UNESCO World Heritage site.

 The place was full of Khajur aka date trees and hence it gets the name, “Khajuraho”, narrated the local guide.
-Khajuraho has western, eastern and southern group of temples of which the western group is the most prominent.
-Neatly led lawns, green trees, pink bougaivillea added to the beauty of the tall rising stunning monuments.
+Khajuraho has a western, eastern and southern group of temples of which the western group is the most prominent.
+Neatly led lawns, green trees, pink bougainvillea added to the beauty of the tall rising stunning monuments.
 The temples were built in the early 10th century during the Chandela dynasty.
 It is said that there were nearly 85 such temples in and around but now only 25 of it remains.
 I looked around the place and couldn’t stop imagining the beauty of 85 such tall temples with splendid architecture nestled among the date trees!
 What a sight it must have been.

 “Very often the sculptures of these temples are misinterpreted.
 People talk only about only the erotica and does not know the philosophy behind them.
 Some find it weird even to hire a guide.
 In olden days the men also had long hair.
-So people easily misinterpret a statue which is facing back as woman because it has a bun.
+So people easily misinterpret a statue which is facing back as a woman because it has a bun.
 And then you should hear them interpreting, it can get really funny”, he was chuckling away and I couldn’t wipe off the smile either.
 Around the walls of each temple are usually prominent idols of, guardians of directions, or ten incarnations of Vishnu, or a male God and a female incarnation of them, or the seven mother of Goddesses, or a similar pattern.
 And then you can see the emblem or the symbol of Chandela dynasty – the man fighting a lion.
-And then there are three kinds of women depicted – one from the heavenly adobe identified with multiple arms, the apsaras identified as the beautiful woman from earth and the last is the serpent lady who is from the evil world.
+And then there are three kinds of women depicted – one from the heavenly adobe identified with multiple arms, the apsaras identified as the beautiful woman from the earth and the last is the serpent lady who is from the evil world.
 The other depiction to notice is the fire God or the Agni Dev who can be seen with a knotted beard.
-The sculptures are done with so much details.
-For instance check the dancing Ganesha idol below, just look at how realistically the wobbling tummy is carved!
+The sculptures are done with so many details.
+For instance, check the dancing Ganesha idol below, just look at how realistically the wobbling tummy is carved!

 Our guide, I should say was very knowledgeable and was good at connecting the dots as to how, why and what these sculptures depicted.
-In the olden days tantric activities were very much prevalent.
+In the olden days, tantric activities were very much prevalent.
 The sculptures of Aghoris and the Kapaalikas (lady tantric) are evidently seen holding a skull in their hand.
 Kundalini awakening is the tapping of huge energy potential within the human being.
-It is considered to be the ultimate bliss, a spiritual energy and a way to attain Moksha.
-As a modern day man we know that it is mostly done through intense practice of Yoga.
+It is considered to be the ultimate bliss, spiritual energy and a way to attain Moksha.
+As a modern-day man, we know that it is mostly done through intense practice of Yoga.
 While the tantrics used sex to awaken this energy.
 It is not the act of making love but the perfect sex posture that awakens the Kundalini.
 The Chandela king who had interest in tantrism is said to have involved in these practices.
 The below picture shows the king with a kapaalika while the two other tantrics help them to get the posture right.
 But it is also seen that they get aroused on seeing them.
 Also by the side is a woman showing her love bite.

 It is not all about eroticism.
-There is a child playing with mother, astrologer reading the lines, trading, war scenes, a playful monkey, woman dripping with water after a bath, scene from war, scene of training elephants for war, business and trading, all these depicted as sculptures.
+There is a child playing with mother, astrologer reading the lines, trading, war scenes, a playful monkey, woman dripping with water after a bath, a scene from war, scene of training elephants for war, business and trading, all these depicted as sculptures.
 It is like an entire city and their way of life depicted on the walls through sculptures.
-Below pic shows, crowd listening to a baba, a wedding, going to war and a war scene.
+Below pic shows, the crowd listening to a baba, a wedding, going to war and a war scene.

 Khajuraho is a rich source of information.
 Each temple not only speaks of the finest architecture but there are useful life lessons or the right way of living depicted in them.
 What more legacy can you leave behind for the common man for whom visual depiction is much easier to grab and understand.
 Here are some more sculptures from Khajuraho..

 The first one shows men away at war having unnatural sex with a horse.
 And because it is unacceptable the person behind the horse is closing the face in shame.
-The second is also on unnatural sex where a woman has with a dog since the man is away in war.
+The second is also on unnatural sex where a woman has with a dog since the man is away in the war.
 She is then dragged to a local leader or panchayat or equivalent where she is seen apologizing for her act.
 So unlike what we see in social media where they post such pics and say men those days were involved in unnatural sex, no it was considered punishable.
-The last one is couples having coitus before they depart for a war.
+The last one is couples having coitus before they depart for war.